Gmail Listener

 Listen

-Polls the configured Gmail label for unread messages and emits one row per message or per attachment.
+Polls the configured Gmail label every five seconds for unread messages and emits one row per message or one row per attachment.

 Parameter Type Description

-Connection Connection The Gmail OAuth Connection used to authenticate the request.
+Connection Connection Gmail OAuth Connection used to authenticate the listener request.

-MonitoredFolder String The Gmail label name or label ID to monitor for unread messages.
+MonitoredFolder String Gmail label name or label ID to monitor for unread messages.

 ProcessedFolder String Optional Gmail label name or label ID to apply after successful processing.